unit repeat

 Now the unit repeat is duplicated by mirroring on its edges.

 The two hexagonal underlying tiles aren’t visible in the realised pattern.
 They aren’t created as separate clay tiles or cut out ones.
 Eventually once the unit repeat is created you don’t even need them to realise the tiling since you just can duplicate the unit repeat.
 This makes the role of the underlying polygonal pattern un clear and researchers disagree on it.
-What is clear is the fact that the tiling is created in function of the area that has to be covered.
+What is clear is the fact that the tiling is created in function of the

 Starting from the apex to the base you see how the standing pointed polygons follow the edge of the arc to the base.
 You can see as well that the slanted polygons incline according to the edge to the apex.
 Although there isn’t an exact compass construction for a heptagon, the decorators manage to introduce heptagons in a very natural way into an arc, by using just two types of underlying hexagonal polygons.
 Above all it’s this contradictory 'creative virtuoso ease' of the designers that is amazing and inviting to study these medieval patterns.